Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: World Models (WMs)

 \subsection{Scenario Generation with World Model Dreaming}

-World model dreaming~\cite{ha2018world} refers to the process of using a trained world model to generate new scenarios by sampling from its learned latent space without additional real-world inputs.
-Once a world model has captured the underlying dynamics of an environment, it can ``dream'' new scenarios that follow similar physical and logical patterns as those in the training data, but with novel combinations of elements and conditions that may not have been observed during training.
-As shown in Table~\ref{tab:ad_wm_comparison}, recent research on \glspl{wm} for \gls{ad} can be categorized into four groups:
+\gls{wm} dreaming~\cite{ha2018world} is the use of a trained \gls{wm} to generate new scenarios by sampling from its learned latent space without additional real-world inputs.
+Once a \gls{wm} has captured the underlying dynamics of an environment, it can ``dream'' new scenarios that follow similar physical and logical patterns as those in the training data, but with new combinations of elements and conditions that may not have been seen during training.
+As shown in Table~\ref{tab:ad_wm_comparison}, recent research on \glspl{wm} for \gls{ad} can be categorized into the following four groups.